mthorning/matt-thorning.dev/src/pages/2019-02-03-promises/index.md

 ## Promise chaining

 It is possible to chain `then` functions after a promise.
 This is also a good place to introduce you to `catch`.
-When chaining, it is usually the case that you will only use `then` for resolved promises, a `catch` can be added to the end of the chain to catch an error thrown from any point preceding it.
+When chaining, it is usually the case that you will only use `then` for handling promises, a `catch` can be added to the end of the chain to catch an error thrown from any point preceding it.

-Here we will get our promise from another source, I quite often use [Axios](https://github.com/axios/axios) to make HTTP requests.
+Here we will get our promise from another source; I quite often use [Axios](https://github.com/axios/axios) to make HTTP requests.
 Their API is really simple, to make a GET request you just write `axios.get('api/endpoint/url')` which returns a promise that resolves when the data is returned from the server.
 ```javascript
 axios.get('api/endpoint/url')
   .then(response =>